flatcar/locksmith/README.md

 The purpose of groups is to allow faster updating of certain sets of machines while maintaining availability of certain services.
-For example, in a cluster of 5 CoreOS machines with all machines in the default group, if you have 2 load balancers and run `locksmithctl set-max 2`, then it is possible that both load balancers would be rebooted at the same time, interrupting the service they provide.
+For example, in a cluster of 5 Flatcar hosts with all machines in the default group, if you have 2 load balancers and run `locksmithctl set-max 2`, then it is possible that both load balancers would be rebooted at the same time, interrupting the service they provide.
 However, if the load balancers are put into their own group named "lb",